netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 **TODO** It seems path migration is only useful when the network address changes?

-In SCION, neither the AS no the network path are validated and may be forged, see {{security}} for a discussion.
-However, SCION provides extrensions for validating these properties, namely SPAO and EPIC.
+In SCION, neither the AS nor the network path are validated and may be forged, see {{security}} for a discussion.
+However, SCION provides extensions for validating these properties, namely SPAO and EPIC.
 (**TODO** remove or replace references to SPAO/EPIC?)